smackers/smack/README.md

 [![Build Status](http://kepler.cs.utah.edu:8080/buildStatus/icon?job=smack)](http://kepler.cs.utah.edu:8080/job/smack/)

-SMACK is a bounded software model checker, verifying the assertions in its input programs up to a given bound on loop iterations and recursion depth.
+SMACK is a bounded software verifier, verifying the assertions in its input programs up to a given bound on loop iterations and recursion depth.
-SMACK can verify C programs, such as the following:
+SMACK can verify C programs, such as the following (see `examples/simple`):

     // simple.c
     #include "smack.h"